Zeal8bit/Zeal-WebEmulator/README.md

 * 22-bit MMU
 * 256KB ROM
 * 512KB RAM
-* Video chip: 640x480 text mode w/ colors, 640x480 graphic mode w/ colors
+* Zeal 8-bit **Video Card**: 640x480 and 320x240px modes, text mode, including cursor and scrolling, graphic modes, including sprites, X/Y flipping, palettes, 4-bit and 8-bit color modes
 * PS/2 Keyboard, with interrupts
 * UART: it is possible to send and receive bytes.
 It is also possible to send files.
 The baudrate can be changed from the GUI
 * I2C: bus emulated, supporting write/read/write-read operations